NIKKE1/DNN_particle/README.md

-# A basic DNN to compare more sopihisticated NN's with.
+# A basic DNN made to evaluate performance of more sophisticated NN's.
 The first DNN I made for distinguishing tt and ll from MadGraph5/pythia/delphi generated particle collisions

 Usage with hefaistos-server: